samicrusader/dreampi/README.md

 Hacky `pppd` wrapper for the masses.

-This is a fork of the [DreamPi](https://github.com/Kazade/dreampi) project, updated to port the script to the modern era.
+This is a fork of the [DreamPi](https://github.com/Kazade/dreampi) project, updated to port the script to the modern era and to remove the Dreamcast-specific components.
+(You can still use this with your Dreamcast though!, with some limitations)

 ### Original description